opensearch-project/project-website/_posts/2025-08-25-advancing-search-with-opensearch-v3-neural-sparse-models-and-mulitilingual-retrieval-model.markdown

 ### Limitations of v2 models

-The v2 series models made neural sparse search widely accessible by significantly reducing the number of model parameters and improving ingestion throughput, while maintaining nearly the same search relevance.
-However, as search workloads and datasets have grown in complexity, certain challenges emerged:
+The v2 series models made neural sparse search widely accessible by significantly reducing the number of model parameters and improving ingestion throughput while maintaining nearly the same search relevance.
+However, as search workloads and datasets grew in complexity, certain challenges emerged:

 * **Relevance bottleneck**: While v2 models delivered strong efficiency and solid performance, their inference-free design still trailed behind well-trained Siamese dense or sparse retrievers in retrieval quality.
 * **Limited teacher guidance**: v2 models relied primarily on heterogeneous bi-encoder teachers for distillation, without using the richer ranking signals from stronger models, such as large language models (LLMs).

-These limitations motivated us to rethink both training strategies and model architecture for the next generation models.
+These limitations motivated us to rethink both training strategies and model architecture for the next-generation models.

 ### Advancements in v3 models

 For the v3 series, our primary goal was to push search relevance to a new level while retaining the lightweight and low-latency characteristics of v2 models.
-Key advancements include:
+Key advancements include the following:

 * **v3-distill**: Builds on v2-distill by incorporating [ℓ0-based sparsification techniques](https://arxiv.org/abs/2504.14839) and training on a larger and more diverse dataset.
 This combination improves search relevance while maintaining the same lightweight architecture for fast ingestion and low memory usage.
 * **v3-gte**: Replaces the v3-distill backbone with a General Text Embedding (GTE) architecture, providing stronger semantic representation and support for 8192-token context windows.
 This model employs LLM teacher models, capturing richer semantic nuances and setting a new benchmark for sparse retrieval relevance in OpenSearch.

 ## The technology behind v3 models

-Two core techniques drive the technology improvements for v3 models: ℓ0-based sparsification for efficient document representation and GTE architecture with LLM teachers for enhanced training quality.
+Two core techniques drive the technology improvements in v3 models: ℓ0-based sparsification for efficient document representation and GTE architecture with LLM teachers for enhanced training quality.

 With these advancements, the v3 series delivers substantial improvements in search relevance while preserving the hallmark speed, efficiency, and inference-free advantages of previous generations.
 This ensures that you can achieve state-of-the-art retrieval performance without compromising scalability or latency.